 - Rapid-Fire Fisticuffs: Double Punch may only hit twice, but it has no Cooldown (nor does it consume SP).
 Instead, it uses two points of Stamina, making it very spammable.

 - Warrior Monk: An Eastern variant.

-Another one of the classes available for Clerics upon reaching Rank 5, and the crafting class of the Cleric family.
+One of the classes available to Clerics, and the crafting class of the Cleric family.
 Pardoners are loosely based on the eponymous Medieval lay clergymen of the Catholic Church, who acted as fundraisers by selling indulgences.

 Tropes associated with Pardoners:

 - Cast from Money: Indulgentia works like a stronger version of a Cleric's Cure, but it costs a chunk of Silver per use.

 - Item Crafting: Using Simony, Pardoners can create scrolls which allow non-Clerics to use a Cleric skill.